sharkrf/osp-http-api/README.md

 ### config-export.cgi

 If you want to export the active config profile settings, you can POST a query to this CGI.
 You can request settings in chunks.
-The number of available chunks is in *chunk_count*.
+The number of available chunks is in *chunk_count* (this can also be requested with a GET query).
 Each chunk is represented in string of hexadecimal character pairs.
 The whole config's CRC is returned in *config_crc*.
 Note that *chunk* data in this example is truncated.

-Query:
+Query (optional):
 ```json
 {
   "chunk_nr": 0